Jail and Inmate Search in Illinois

 What are Jail Records?

-If you know someone who is incarcerated in Illinois, you can visit them or send money.
-If you don’t know where they are located, you can check on the Illinois Department of Corrections website and perform an inmate search using just their last name.
-If you have their prison ID, you can use that to search.
-The query results will show you a list of inmates and you can narrow down the search by clicking on each one to see details like mug shots, physical description, their offenses, sentencing, release date and links so you can get directions to the facility or send money through the prison system to their commissary account.
+If you know someone who is incarcerated in IL, you can visit them or send money.
+If you don’t know where they are located, you can check on the state Department of Corrections website and perform an Illinois prison inmate search using just their last name.
+If you have their prison ID, you can use that to do Illinois inmate search.
+The query results will show you a list of inmates and you can narrow down the search by clicking on each one to see details like mug shots, physical description, their offenses, sentencing, release date, and links so you can get directions to the facility or send money through the prison system to their commissary account.

 Creating Public Jail Records